-But can something as relatively benign as a tedious recovery from injury also change the trajectory of our life?
+But can something as relatively benign as a drawn out recovery from a garden-variety injury also change the trajectory of our life?

 In September 2011 I injured my back at work.
-I was a Leading Senior Constable with Victoria Police working at the Mounted Branch, at the time.
-2 decades of training horses, training riders and riding horses in a wide variety of situations.
+I was a cop then, with Victoria Police, working at the Mounted Branch.
+2 decades training horses, training riders and riding horses in a wide variety of situations.
 Crowd control, patrolling, sporting and other public events, ceremonial duties, searches.
 All over the state.
 Once even to Canada to represent Australia.
 I was a career cop, 30 years, most of it at the Mounties.

 Pain and Empathy.

 Late 2011 saw me on an emotional roller coaster.
 Pain-free days hijacked more often than not by those when I could not step into my clothing, could not sit, stand or lay down comfortably.
 Sleep became a torment.
 Pain dictated my mood and how I viewed the world.
 Pain and fear of what my future may not hold became the taste and the texture of my life.